rmarda/qcon-2017-workshop/README.md

     $ aws s3 cp source.zip s3://oscon-2017-tutorial-build-sources3location-hdea5qp6h2o
       upload: ./source.zip to s3://oscon-2017-tutorial-build-sources3location-hdea5qp6h2o/source.zip
     ```

+    This will automatically kick off the build pipeline, which will result in your code being compiled, tests run,
+    deployment packages created and uploaded to S3, and finally, the application Cloudformation stack will be deployed.

-1. Go to your [Cloudformation Console](https://console.aws.amazon.com/cloudformation/home), and wait until you see the `CREATE_COMPLETE` status for the `oscon-2017-tutorial` stack.
+1. Go to your [Cloudformation Console](https://console.aws.amazon.com/cloudformation/home), and wait until you see the
+`CREATE_COMPLETE` status for your application stack.

 1. Compile and run the event generator to send events to your API Gateway (it will be automatically discovered):
     ```bash